-Water Utilities is currently offering rebates to our customers that replace old high flow toilets using 3.5 gallons per flush or more with new 1.28 gallons per flush WaterSense® toilets.
+Water Utilities is currently offering rebates to our customers that replace old high flow toilets using 3.5 gallons per flush or more with new Ultra Low Flow 1.28 gallons per flush WaterSense® toilets (NOT the 1.6 gallons per flush).
 To see if you qualify check out our Conservation page for details.
 Funding is limited so don't delay.

 Lakeland Water Utilities is responsible for providing potable water and wastewater reclamation to residential, commercial and industrial customers.
 We are proud to serve the greater Lakeland area and we welcome any questions or comments concerning our services!

 Our Water service territory covers about 132 square miles of the greater Lakeland area.
 The Wastewater Service territory covers about 149 square miles.